-The preschool prep program is dedicated to children between the ages of 18 to 30 months or until toilet trained, whichever comes first.
-This is not a nursery room, but rather a place where your child will enjoy the freedom to move around, learn and work with the direction of his directress.
+The preschool prep program is dedicated to children between the ages of 24 to 36 months or until potty trained, whichever comes first.
+This is not a daycare room, but rather a place where your child will enjoy the freedom to move around, learn and work with the direction of his directress.
 The ratio is 8 to 1 which allows wonderful one-on-one attention for your child.
-When you the parent, have decided that your child is ready to begin using the toilet, our staff will assist him and help you maintain consistency between home and school behavior.
+When you, the parent, have decided that your child is ready to begin potty training, our staff will assist them and help you maintain consistency between home and school behavior.

 Children in the preschool prep class participate in art activities several times a week.
 These activities provide a link to the cultural or thematic topic that the children are exposed to during their circle and work time activities.
 The teachers take time to prepare meaningful activities for the children in the preschool prep program.

 The children in this program have many opportunities to practice their large motor skills each day.
 The children have two scheduled outdoor activity times daily.
 During this time the children climb, slide, swing, run, ride tricycles and scooters and have an opportunity to socialize with their peers.
 The staff provides instruction and supervision during this time.

 Details on your child’s behavior and the activities that your child participated in during the day are provided to you on our daily report.